×

 Pelvis Fractures Risk Factors

-A significant risk factor for pelvis fracture is a bone-weakening disease, like osteoporosis.
+A significant risk factor for pelvis fractures is a bone-weakening disease, like osteoporosis.
 Osteoporotic pelvic fractures have a mortality rate ranging from 9.5 to 27%.
-Rigorous athletic activities are also risk factors for pelvis fractures.
-The condition is common in post-menopausal women.
+Rigorous athletic activities are also a risk factor for pelvis fractures.
+Additionally, this type of injury is common in post-menopausal women.

 • Intense pain in the hip and groin region, which increases with movement